-CDC to release new guidance telling schools how to reopen

-Amid mounting tensions about reopening schools, the Centers for Disease Control and Prevention planned to release long-awaited guidance Friday on what measures are needed to get children back into the classroom during the pandemic.

-President Joe Biden requested updated the guidance when he took office, responding to complaints that the CDC’s school guidelines under the Trump administration were unclear and inconsistent.
-The White House said Thursday that the new guidance would help drive a national strategy to get students back to classrooms.
+CDC: Strong evidence in-person schooling can be done safely

+They said there is strong evidence now that in-person schooling can be done safely, especially at lower grade levels, and the guidance is targeted at schools that teach kindergarten up to 12th grade.

+The agency also emphasized hand washing, disinfection of school facilities, diagnostic testing and contact tracing to find new infections and separate infected people from others in a school.

-Biden faces increasing pressure to deliver on his promise to get the majority of schools back to in-person teaching by the end of his first 100 days in office.
-The White House said this week that schools would be considered opened as long as they teach in-person at least one day a week.
+The guidance was issued as President Joe Biden faces increasing pressure to deliver on his promise to get the majority of schools back to in-person teaching by the end of his first 100 days in office.
+The White House said this week that a national strategy would be guided by science.

 There’s wide agreement that learning in the classroom is more effective and that students can face isolation and learning setbacks at home.
-And a study released by the CDC in January found that, with mask wearing and other measures, it’s generally safe to teach classes in-person.
 But teachers unions in some areas say schools have failed to make buildings safe enough to return.

-Many Republicans and some Democrats counter that there’s increasing evidence that it’s safe to reopen schools now, and in some communities, students have returned to in-person learning five days a week.
+CDC officials emphasized that in-person learning has not been identified as a substantial driver of coronavirus spread in U.S. communities, and that transmission among students is now considered relatively rare.

+The CDC also stressed that the safest way to open schools is by making sure there is as little disease in a community as possible.
+The agency urged local officials to assess whether a bad outbreak is occurring in a community when making decisions about sending adults and children in to schools.

 Biden has been caught between competing interests as he works to get students in the classroom without spurning the powerful teachers unions that helped get him elected.
 Critics say he has bowed to unions instead of taking more aggressive action on reopening.